apollographql/graphql-subscriptions/README.md

 pubsub.subscribe("EVENT_TWO", () => {});
 ```

-Then, implement your Subscriptions type resolver, using the `pubsub.asyncIterator` to map the event you need:
+Next implement your Subscriptions type resolver using the `pubsub.asyncIterator` to map the event you need:

 ```js
 const SOMETHING_CHANGED_TOPIC = 'something_changed';